mehulagg/gitlab/doc/ci/pipelines/job_artifacts.md

 ## The latest job artifacts

-Job artifacts are created in the most recent successful pipeline for a specific ref.
-If you run two types of pipelines for the same ref, timing determines the latest job artifacts.
+Job artifacts created in the most recent successful pipeline for a specific ref are considered the latest artifacts.
+If you run two types of pipelines for the same ref, timing determines which artifacts are the latest.

 For example, if a merge request creates a branch pipeline at the same time as a scheduled pipeline, the pipeline that finished most recently creates the latest job artifact.